 When serving, cut the cheesecake into 12 equal slices.
 It's best to freeze any leftover which helps to avoid the temptation of having more than one slice!
 Although the cheesecake will last about 3 – 4 days just refrigerated.

-Folks there’s just one more recipe to go on Thursday and then I’ll be taking a break as Lynne and I head away into the Scottish Highlands for a short holiday.
+Folks there’s just one more recipe to go on Thursday and then I’ll be taking a break as Lynne and I head away into the Scottish Highlands, to Glencoe for a short holiday.

 I’m really hoping that we can get some semi-decent weather and I can practice my photography and bring back some good photographs to publish.
 I guess we’ll just have to wait and see!

 In order not to miss future updates and new recipes, make sure you’re subscribed to neilshealthymeals by adding your email* to the subscription list at the very top of this post or subscribe here.
 And you can follow me too via your favourite social media channels below.

 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.